ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

 #. :doc:`Releasing a Package for the First Time <First-Time-Release>`

-   Start with this tutorial if the packages you want to release have not been released previously.
+   Start here if the packages you want to release have not been released previously in any ROS distributions.

 #. :doc:`Releasing a Package Update <Releasing-a-Package-Update>`

-   Follow this tutorial if you are trying to release updates for a package that has already been released.
+   Follow this if you want to release updates for a package that has already been released.

+#. :doc:`Releasing for a New Distro <Releasing-for-a-New-Distro>`

+   Follow this if you want your already-released package released into a new ROS distribution.

+#. :doc:`Releasing a Third Party Package <Releasing-a-Third-Party-Package>`

+   Follow this if you want to release a third party (non-ROS) package into the ROS ecosystem for you and others to use.

 Required Tools
 --------------